 (1) The total combined voting power of all classes of stock of such corporation entitled to vote, or

 (2) The total value of the stock of such corporation, is owned (within the meaning of section 958(a)), or is considered as owned by applying the rules of ownership of section 958(b), by United States shareholders on any day during the taxable year of such foreign corporation.

-Controlled Foreign Corporation Examples help explain how a CFC works.
-We will keep this relatively simple, because there is no need to make it complicated.
+CFC Examples help explain how the process works.
+We will keep this relatively simple because there is no need to make it complicated.

-– Michelle is a U.S. person anmd owns 58% of a Hong Kong Pvt.
+Michelle is a U.S. person and owns 58% of a Hong Kong Pvt.
 Limited.
 This would also be a controlled foreign corporation, because Michelle owns more than 50%, and at least 10% of the shares

 These are three common situations in which a foreign corporation may be considered a controlled foreign corporation.
 As you can imagine, it gets infinitely more complex when there are sister and brother corporations, parent and sibling corporations, and everything in between.